poloko159/Model-predictive-control-of-Ball-and-plate-system/README.md

 ## Acknowledgments

-* Thank to Google, Wiki, Github, ..., I can make this project.
+* Special thanks to teacher, who tell me about MPC, I like it, so interesting.
-* Special thanks to the many lecture videos, books and paper about MPC
+* Thank to Google, Wiki, Github, many lecture videos, books and paper about MPC ..., I can make this project.

 ## IMAGE: